Emergency Dentist in Markham: Quick Dental Care When You Need It

 Toothache

-If you are encountering a toothache, contact your Dentist.
+If you are encountering a toothache, contact your dentist.
 Describe your symptoms and ask to be seen as quickly as possible.
-If needed, take over-the-counter pain reliever.
+If needed, take over-the-counter pain relievers as directed.
 Do not place the medication directly onto the aching area.
-If needed, apply an ice pack to further ease the pain.
-Avoid using a heating pad.

 Chipped or Broken Tooth or Teeth

 If your tooth or teeth break off, save the pieces.
 Rinse both your mouth and the broken pieces.
-Try to stop any bleeding if it occurs by applying some gauze to the area and hold it for about 10 minutes.
-To reduce swelling, apply a cold compress on the outside of the lip, mouth or cheek close to where the broken tooth occurred.
-Then see the dentist as soon as it is possible.
-If the chip is small, a white filling can be used to save the tooth.
-If rather severe, a root canal treatment may possibly be required or a crown (cap).
+Try to stop any bleeding if it occurs by applying some gauze to the area and holding it for about 10 minutes.
+To reduce swelling, apply a cold compress on the outside of the lip, mouth, or cheek close to where the broken tooth occurred.

 Tooth that Gets Knocked Out

-If your tooth gets knocked out; find the tooth and hold it by the top while rinsing the root off with water.
-Do not remove any tissue that is still attached and if it is possible, put it back in place.
+If your tooth gets knocked out, find the tooth and hold it by the top while rinsing the root off with water.
+Do not remove any tissue that is still attached; if possible, put it back in place.
 Don’t force it back into the socket.
-If you cannot put it back in its socket put it in a small container with some milk or salt water.
-Get to the dentist as soon as you can.
-In order to have the best chance of the tooth being put back in successfully, it needs to be done in an hour.
+If you cannot put it back in its socket, put it in a small container with some milk or salt water.

 Dealing with an Abscess